laoban-dev/laoban-dev.github.io/docs/index.md

 * [Documentation source](https://github.com/laoban-dev/laoban)
 * [Training materials](https://github.com/orgs/laoban-training/repositories)

-## What do you need to know if you are using `loaban` to manage your project?
+## What do you need to know if you are using laoban to manage your project?

 * [Getting starting with a project already managed by `laoban`](laoban/LAOBAN.EXISTING.md)
 * [Cheat Sheet](laoban/CHEATSHEET.md)